Developing tab templates

 Magic Tabs comes with a selection of templates for normal horizontal/top tabs and vertical tabs to the left or right.
 Some of these use existing concrete5 core styles in whole or in part, while others are completely self contained.

 Custom templates contain two parts, a view.php and a view.css.
-You need to create both of these files in the folder:
+You need to create both of these files in a new template folder:

 You can start from scratch, or copy and modify the default view for magic tabs or any existing template supplied with the package.
 A good starting point for a completely custom set of tabs is one of the 'self_contained_starter' templates for regular tabs or left or right vertical tabs.
 You can also develop templates based on jQuery.ui using the Theme Roller.